OrientedImageryLayer

 Method

-queryObjectIds(query, options){Promise<number[]>}
+queryObjectIds(query, options){Promise<Number[]>}

 Since: ArcGIS Maps SDK for JavaScript 4.30 OrientedImageryLayer since 4.28, queryObjectIds added at 4.30.